Sharing the road with pedestrians

 A pedestrian is someone who is walking or running, or using a:

-- wheeled recreational device—such as rollerblades, skateboards and roller skates
+- wheeled recreational device—such as rollerblades, skateboards, roller skates and motorised foot scooters.

 When driving or riding in Queensland, you must:

-- give way to pedestrians using children’s, pedestrian or marked foot crossings
+- give way to pedestrians on or entering children’s, pedestrian or marked foot crossings

-- give way to pedestrians crossing a road you’re turning into
+- give way to pedestrians on or entering a road you’re turning into

 - give way to pedestrians in a shared zone or slip lane